nhsresearch/nhsresearch.github.io/README.md

 You can bookmark URLs to save your research environment and you can go back to the launcher to make changes to start a new research environment with different keywords and search engines.

+## Custom search engines

+You can use the launcher to add a custom search engine to the NHS Trust Research app.

+If you add a custom search engine, you will see one or more links on the page for each trust that uses the search engine.

+A custom search engine is nothing more than a name and a URL.

+The name will be used as link text and the URL will be used as the basis for the destination of the link.

+If the URL contains `${query}`, you will get one link per keyword search that you've defined and `${query}` will be replaced by each set of keywords.

+If the URL does not contain `${query}`, you will get a single link.

+The link on each trust page will be different for each trust if the URL contains any of the following:
+* `${shortName}`
+* `${name}`
+* `${id}`
+* `${host}`
+* `${website}`

+These symbols are replaced with the relevant property for that trust.

 ## Running the NHS Trust Research App from the local file system

 If you download `index.htm` and `launcher.htm` to the same folder on your local disk, you can run the NHS Trust Research app locally by opening either file in a web browser.